mysterious-coding/base_entranced/README.md

 Your most-preferred weapons go at the beginning; least-preferred weapons go at the end.
 For example, you could enter `/setu prefer RCTIGDUEBSMKYPL`

 Note that this must contain EXACTLY 15 letters(one for each weapon).
 Also note that the command is `setu` with the letter `U` (as in "universe") at the end.
 Add this to your autoexec.cfg if you want ensure that it runs every time.
 Clients who do not enter this, or enter an invalid value, will simply use default JK3 weapon priority.

+####`Team-joining password requirement`
+You can prevent people from joining red/blue team if they do not have the correct password entered in their client (using `/password` command or setting through the GUI).
+Use `/g_requireJoinPassword 1` to establish the requirement, and use `/g_joinPassword "your_password_here"` to define the password.
+This could be useful for opening up private/pug servers to the public for spectating.

 ####`/serverstatus2`